Prospective Student FAQs

 What is the cost for on-campus or off-campus housing?

 On-campus housing for all students at Columbia University Medical Center is limited.
 Prices vary according to the type of accommodation (apartment or dorm style).
 Housing applications are available to incoming students upon notification of acceptance and should be submitted as soon as possible.
-For additional information about on-campus housing, please visit the CUIMC Office of Housing Services.
+Please visit the CUIMC Office of Housing Services for additional information about on-campus housing.
 Off-campus housing in the neighborhood is also available.
 CUIMC Office of Housing Services can assist with off-campus housing information.

 Is Columbia University Irving Medical Center safe?